Krishnaja/AdvertisingDirectory/README.md

 NOTE:
 =====
-Before executing make sure that the files AddDirectory, Conf.properties, xmldatafile.xml are in the same path or folder ie. the there files must share the same path or folder.
+Before executing make sure that the files AddDirectory, Conf.properties, xmldatafile.xml are in the same path or folder ie. the three files must share the same path or folder.

 EXECUTIONS STEPS:
 =================